U-Boot-EFI/u-boot-sct-results/README.md

 # SCT test results

-June 2nd, 2019
+June 10th, 2019

-The UEFI SCT test implementation has seperate routines for testing if parameters are correctly checked (conformance tests) and if a function does it jobs (function tests).
+The UEFI SCT test implementation has separate routines for testing if parameters are correctly checked (conformance tests) and if a function does it jobs (function tests).